 Using our experience, we’ve identified common questions and worries our clients often have when dealing with accounting and taxation in Nicaragua.

-1. What are the corporate income tax rates in Nicaragua?
+1. What is the corporate income tax rate in Nicaragua?

 2. How does VAT work in Nicaragua?